-The Government employees of Boards, Departments, and Ministries are Administrators.
+The employees of Boards, Departments, and Ministries of the Federal Government are Administrators.
 They serve under an Executive Director, President, or Governor General.
 Administrators may propose amendments to statutes or the repeal of prior amendments to statutes previously enacted by Congress.
 Any amendment proposed by Administrators shall be germane to their scope of authority.
 Departments, Ministries, and Boards shall submit an amendment to the President.
 If the President approves the amendment, then the President may submit the amendment to the Speaker.
-If the unaltered amendment submitted by the President is approved by the House of Representatives within onehundred eighty days of its receipt by the Speaker, then it shall be submitted to the Senate.
-The amendment is enacted in ten days if seven-thirteenth vote of the Senate does not veto the amendment.
+If the unaltered amendment submitted by the President is approved by the House of Representatives within one-hundred eighty days of its receipt by the Speaker, then it shall be submitted to the Senate.
+The amendment is enacted in ten days if seven-thirteenth vote of the Senate does not deny the amendment.